nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/Compiling_software_on_Māui.md

 environment if it was built with a different compiler.

-As mentioned earlier, EasyBuild uses the following module naming conventions ("toolchain names") to identify the programming environment that was used to build the software:
+As mentioned earlier, EasyBuild uses the following module naming conventions (“toolchain names”) to identify the programming environment that was used to build the software:

 -   `CrayCCE` for libraries and tools built with the Cray compilers